Subject-Independent Brain-Computer Interface for Decoding High-Level Visual Imagery Tasks: INTRODUCTION

 \section{INTRODUCTION}

 Brain-computer interface (BCI) has emerged as a technology with great prospects used for communication between humans and devices by recognizing humans' status and intention.
-The non-invasive BCI is one of the BCI techniques that has many advantages, such as high stability and low cost compared to the invasive BCI\cite{suk2011subject, zhang2019making, lee2020continuous, wolpaw2002brain, lee2018high}.
-Recently, non-invasive BCI systems have been used for controlling external devices \cite{stawicki2017novel, jeong2019trajectory, meng2016noninvasive}.
+The non-invasive BCI is one of the BCI techniques that has many advantages, such as high stability and low cost compared to the invasive BCI\cite{suk2011subject, lee2020continuous, wolpaw2002brain, lee2018high}.
+Recently, non-invasive BCI systems have been used for controlling external devices \cite{stawicki2017novel, jeong2019trajectory, meng2016noninvasive} or early detecting some diseases \cite{zhang2017hybrid, zhang2019strength}.

 One of the most attractive issues is communicating with a drone using the electroencephalogram (EEG) signals with robust performances because the EEG signals can reflect the humans’ intention \cite{lee2020design, yu2019control, wang2018wearable, karavas2017hybrid, karavas2015effect, lafleur2013quadcopter}.
 Yu \textit{et al}.\cite{yu2019control} presented a development of a practical implementation of a BCI by utilizing low-cost technologies and asynchronous signal processing techniques for EEG signal acquisition and processing to navigate a quadcopter.
 Especially, the control of drone swarms has been developed by increasing the level of artificial intelligence techniques.
 The control of drone swarms includes the direction and formation.
 Karavas \textit{et al}.\cite{karavas2017hybrid} presented the preliminary results of a hybrid brain-machine interface that combined information from the brain and an external device They instructed the subjects to spread-out and fall-in drone swarms consisting of three drones.
 Koizumi \textit{et al}.\cite{koizumi2019eeg} examined EEG source activity during the visual motion imagery via comparison with the visual motion perception.
 They instructed the subjects to imagine the movement of a drone in three planes (up/down, left/right, and forward/backward).